Shanghai People's Park (Renmin Park)

 In the 1980s, some college students and English lovers came to the park to communicate with foreign tourists to practice their spoken English.
 The practice has been kept ever since.
 Every Sunday, the English corner attracts a lot of kids, students, foreign tourists, and senior citizens.
 It is a very interesting place.

-1. Take subway line 1 or subway line 8, get off at People's Square Station, leave from Exit 16, and get into the park through Gate 1;
+1. Take metro line 1 or metro line 8, get off at People's Square Station, leave from Exit 16, and get into the park through Gate 1.

-2. Take subway line 2, get off at People's Square Station, leave from Exit 12, and go to the park through Gate 4.
+2. Take metro line 2, get off at People's Square Station, leave from Exit 12, and go to the park through Gate 4.

-2. Take bus line 451, get off at the West Nanjing Road Middle Xizang Road Station, and get into the park through Gate 5;
+2. Take bus 451 or 454, get off at the Nanjing Xilu Xizang Zhonglu Station, and get into the park through Gate 5.

 6. Take City Sightseeing Bus and get off at the park.

 Free for children under 1.3 meters (4.3 feet).

 2. Shanghai People's Square